-Zubaida Trail: A Historic Passage for Pilgrims
+Zubaida Trail: A historic passage for pilgrims

 This ancient pilgrimage route, echoing through time, served not only as a path for religious journeys but also as a vital artery for trade and cultural exchange.

 Renowned for its efficiency, the Zubaida Trail was the shortest route between Kufa and Makkah.
 Its meticulously planned path featured designated stations and rest areas, offering weary pilgrims respite from the harsh desert sun.
-In sandy stretches, the trail was paved with stones, testament to thoughtful engineering of the trail.
+In sandy stretches, the trail was paved with stones, a testament to the thoughtful engineering of the trail, SPA reported.

 Scattered along the Zubaida Trail are the silent sentinels of history: archaeological sites and structures.
 Wells, pools, dams, palaces, and mosques are testament to a bygone era, each landmark whispering tales of the past.